 Your Cost Share.
 For covered Services related to bariatric surgical procedures that you receive, you will pay the Cost Share you would pay if the Services were not related to a bariatric surgical procedure.
 For example, see "Hospital Inpatient Care" in this "Benefits and Your Cost Share" section for the Cost Share that applies for hospital inpatient care.

-Coverage for Services related to "Bariatric Surgery" described in other sections
+For the following Services related to "Bariatric Surgery," refer to these sections

 - Outpatient prescription drugs (refer to "Outpatient Prescription Drugs, Supplies, and Supplements") - Outpatient administered drugs (refer to "Outpatient Care")